GaraziM/microbiota_adaptation_review/README.md

 (wild*) AND (animal*) AND (adapt*) AND (“gut microbiota” OR “gut microbiome” OR “intestinal microbiota” OR “intestinal microbiome” OR “GUT microbiota” OR “GUT microbiome”)

 ## 2. Data preprocessing
-The reference code can be found in the Codes folder under 1.
+The reference code can be found in the Codes folder under 1-Article_preprocessing.Rmd file.
+Also a pdf version of the markdown file can be found in front page of the repository.

 ## 3. Study screening
 The programmatic search and the initial filtering yielded 1974 studies, which were manually screened to analyse whether they met the following inclusion criteria: the study i) analyses the gut microbiota, ii) revolves around or touches upon environmental adaptations, iii) is focused on wild vertebrates and iv) is based on empirical data.
 This second filtering resulted in 109 studies, which were scrutinised to assign performance scores.